openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 * the `change-out` stays behind in the same acount where the funding utxo was

 ### Leaving the JoinMarket wallet
+#### When

-* the more coinjoins the coins were through the better
+* the more coinjoins the funds were through the better
 * consider that the privacy benefit from coinjoins breaks down with time as the peers are gradually exposed or clustered
 * if deposited only to m0 and followed the steps above all coins in m4 must have been through at least 5 coinjoins
 * in a long running, active Maker wallet some funds could have made multiple circles - there is no indication of this by default
+#### How
+##### Do
 * can only send (merge coins) from one account at a time
-* leave to multiple separate destinations (separate wallets with different purposes - not to be merged later)
+* send to multiple separate destinations (separate wallets with different purposes - not to be merged later)
+* sweep whole accounts or coins and don't leave change behind
+* fund lightning nodes or send to cold storage via coinjoin(s)
+* pay with Payjoin to BIP78 compatible wallets to obfuscate the amount sent <https://en.bitcoin.it/wiki/PayJoin_adoption>

+##### Don't
 * avoid sending out the whole amount which entered the wallet a few transactions ago all at once
-* pay with Payjoin to BIP78 compatible wallets to obfuscate the amount sent <https://en.bitcoin.it/wiki/PayJoin_adoption>
-* fund lightning nodes or send to cold storage with a coinjoin
-  * best is to sweep whole accounts or coins and not leave change behind
-  * don't merge a change from a previous transactions when sending to a new destinations
+* don't merge a change from a previous transaction when sending to a new destination

 ## More Reading
 * https://github.com/JoinMarket-Org/joinmarket-clientserver/tree/master/docs